mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 ### BatchDispatch

-The MBS program *ASNA.QSys.BatchDispatch.exe* (BatchDispatch) is a console program that ‘watches’ a job queue’s windows folder processing the entries found in it.
+The MBS program `ASNA.QSys.BatchDispatch.exe` (BatchDispatch) is a console program that ‘watches’ a job queue’s windows folder processing the entries found in it.
 The folder works as a Queue for Jobs.
 As the entries of the queue are being processed, BatchDispatch creates a process for the entry and invokes the program, it then waits for the process to complete.
+The entry point for the new process is the [ASNA.QSys.MonaBatchHost](#monabatchhost) executable.
 BatchDispatch runs one job at a time.

 ![Dispatching Job from a Queue](images/dispatching-job-from-queue.jpg){:width="75%"}